-- (2) At such hearing, such person shall present testimony or other evidence why he/she should not or is unable to comply with this chapter. - (3) The Town Board, with the advice of the Building Inspector, shall decide upon all evidence presented whether to sustain, amend, or dismiss the notice of violation.
-If the notice is sustained or amended, the Town Board shall direct that the violation be removed or remedied and shall set a new compliance date by which such violation shall be removed or remedied in accordance with the original or amended notice. - (4) Any specified date of compliance may be extended if, in the opinion of the Building Inspector and the Town Board, there is reasonable evidence of intent to comply and unusual conditions prevent compliance by the specified date.
-Written notice of any extension shall be sent to the person or persons in violation. - C. Certificate of Compliance.
-The Building Inspector shall, within ten (10) days of the compliance date or any extended compliance date, re-inspect the alleged violation, and if, in his opinion, the violation has been remedied or removed and is in compliance with this chapter, he shall issue a certificate of compliance and report thereon to the Town Board and the Zoning Board of Appeals. - D. Fines; Penalties For Offenses - (1) It shall be unlawful for any person to construct, alter, repair, move, remove, demolish, equip, use, occupy or maintain any building, structure or premises, or portion thereof, in violation of any provision of the Town of New Baltimore Zoning Ordinance, or to construct, alter or use and occupy any building, structure or premises in a manner not permitted by or inconsistent with a permit, approval or variance issued pursuant to the aforementioned, or fail to comply with a notice, directive or order of the Building Inspector or agents thereof. - (2) Any person who owns, controls or manages any building, structure or premises, and who shall fail to comply with a written directive, including a stop-work order of the Building Inspector or an agent thereof with the time fixed for compliance, and any owner, builder, architect, contractor, subcontractor, construction superintendent or their agents, or any other person assisting in the construction or use of any building or structure, or in the land disturbance on or use of any premises who knowingly violates any of the applicable provisions of the Town of New Baltimore Zoning Ordinance, or any lawful order, notice, directive, permit, certificate, approval or variance issued hereunder shall be punishable as follows:
+- A. It shall be unlawful for any person to construct, alter, repair, move, remove, demolish, equip, use, occupy or maintain any building, structure or premises, or portion thereof, in violation of any provision of the Town of New Baltimore Zoning Code, or to construct, alter or use and occupy any building, structure or premises in a manner not permitted by or inconsistent with a permit, approval or variance issued pursuant to the aforementioned, or fail to comply with a notice, directive or order of the Building Inspector or agents thereof. - B. Any person who owns, controls or manages any building, structure or premises, and who shall fail to comply with a written directive, including a stop-work order of the Building Inspector or an agent thereof with the time fixed for compliance, and any owner, builder, architect, contractor, subcontractor, construction superintendent or their agents, or any other person assisting in the construction or use of any building or structure, or in the land disturbance on or use of any premises who knowingly violates any of the applicable provisions of the Town of New Baltimore Zoning Code, or any lawful order, notice, directive, permit, certificate, approval or variance issued hereunder shall be punishable as follows:

-- a.
-Civil penalties. - 1.
-First offense: fine not exceeding \$500 or six months' imprisonment or both. - 2.
-Second offense: fine of not less than \$500 or more than \$1000, or up to six months' imprisonment, or both. - b.
-Every such person shall be deemed guilty of a separate offense for each week such violations, disobedience, omission, neglect or refusal shall continue.
-Where the person committing such violation is a partnership, association or corporation, the principal executive officer, partner, agent or manager may be considered to be the "person" for the purposes of this article. - c.
-Such fines or penalties may be compromised or released by the Town Board as a part of any disposition. - (3) If a fine is imposed and is not paid within thirty (30) days or such other time period established by the Court, then following mailing of the Notice described herein, the unpaid fines shall be assessed by the Town as a lien against the fine debtor's real property in the Town and added to the current tax roll by the Town as an unpaid charge attributable to the real property.
+- (1) Civil penalties. - (a) First offense: fine not exceeding \$500 or six months' imprisonment or both. - (b) Second offense: fine of not less than \$500 or more than \$1000, or up to six months' imprisonment, or both. - (2) Every such person shall be deemed guilty of a separate offense for each week such violations, disobedience, omission, neglect or refusal shall continue.
+Where the person committing such violation is a partnership, association or corporation, the principal executive officer, partner, agent or manager may be considered to be the "person" for the purposes of this article. - (3) Such fines or penalties may be compromised or released by the Town Board as a part of any disposition. - C. If a fine is imposed and is not paid within thirty (30) days or such other time period established by the Court, then following mailing of the Notice described herein, the unpaid fines shall be assessed by the Town as a lien against the fine debtor's real property in the Town and added to the current tax roll by the Town as an unpaid charge attributable to the real property.
 Prior to assessing this lien for unpaid fines, the Town shall mail a notice to the fine debtor at his/her last known address by regular first-class mail stating that unless the fines are paid within fifteen (15) days of the notice date, they will be assessed and collected as an unpaid charge attributable to the real property.